kb-dk/MerMEId/trunk/INSTALL.md

 You will find a file in [local_config](./local_config/), named [login.xqm_distro](./local_config/login.xqm_distro) which contains code used for logging in before doing sensitive operations in the database.
-The function looks like
+Inside it, there is a function looking like

 ```
 declare function login:function() as xs:boolean